google/WebFundamentals/src/content/en/ilt/pwa/lab-scripting-the-service-worker.md

-Note: If you are getting unexpected results, make sure your <a href="tools_for_pwa_developers.md#disablehttpcache">HTTP cache is disabled</a> in developer tools.
+Note: If you are getting unexpected results, make sure your <a href="tools-for-pwa-developers#disablehttpcache">HTTP cache is disabled</a> in developer tools.